jackyzha0/jackyzha0.github.io/content/posts/play.md

 ![](/posts/images/play/long-term.png)

 How can I justify setting aside time to do nothing when I have so many people asking for my time and pulling me in so many directions?
-In the attention economy, attention is scarce. **Play is what allows us to create local spaces of abundance.**
+In the attention economy, attention is scarce.
+Play allows us to create spaces where saying 'no' is okay. **Play is what allows us to create local spaces of abundance.**

 > "Caring for myself is not self-indulgence, it is self preservation, and that is an act of political warfare."

-Play allows us to create spaces where saying 'no' is okay.
-By definition, nobody *forces* you to play.
-By creating spaces of play, we create spaces of **abundance** for attention and time.

-Doing nothing 'productive' is the catalyst that will enable the post-attention-economy society that sets the scene for more rigorous definitions of playing in *The Grasshopper*.
+Play is the catalyst that will enable the post-attention-economy society.
+But what do we do when we get there?

 ## The Grasshopper
-*Of all the things you could do in utopia, why would you play games?*
+*Of all the things you could do in utopia, why would one play games?*

 *The Grasshopper* was a book unlike any I've ever read before.
-It was surreal to say the least that a talking grasshopper and his insect disciples convinced me, through [Socratic dialogue](https://www.thoughtco.com/socratic-dialogue-argumentation-1691972) nonetheless, that "refusing to work and insisting upon devoting himself exclusively to play" is a perfectly acceptable thing to embody.
+It was surreal that a talking grasshopper and his insect disciples convinced me, through [Socratic dialogue](https://www.thoughtco.com/socratic-dialogue-argumentation-1691972) nonetheless, that "refusing to work and insisting upon devoting himself exclusively to play" is a perfectly acceptable thing to embody.

 Whereas Odell focused on how to get to a post-work society, Suit's approach to play and games focuses on what to do *in* a post-work society.
 A utopia of doing absolutely nothing feels dreadfully boring.
 What is there left to do?
 To play games, obviously!